 5. Have A Family-Friendly Movie Night

 Why not play a family-friendly movie near the end of the night?
-If you projected your announcements and welcome slides all night, simply add a movie into your worship software (make sure you have the correct licenses with CVLI) Make popcorn, serve drinks, and have everyone gather together as a family.
+If you projected your announcements and welcome slides all night, simply add a movie into your worship software (make sure you have the correct licenses with CVLI).
+Make popcorn, serve drinks, (and plenty of candy corn) and have everyone gather together as a family.

 We hope your Fall Festival for church is successful and that it is an outlet for many to know more about your church and Christ.
 These 5 fall festival ideas for church will get the gears moving and have you racing towards the finish line.